WhittlesJr/spacemacs-functions/README.md

   (spacemacs-funcs-load-layers))
 ```

-You can add to the `spacemacs-funcs-enabled-layers` list whatever spacemacs layers you want functions from.
+You can add to the `spacemacs-funcs-enabled-layers` list whatever spacemacs layers from which you've found useful functions.

 #### Gotchas

 Depending on the layers you enable, you may have to fake out some variables.
-Unfortunately, the structure of these utility function files isn't always self-contained or "pure," and may references to global variables.
+Unfortunately, the structure of these utility function files isn't always self-contained or "pure," and may contain references to global variables.
 For example, in the code above, I had to set `dotspacemacs-persistent-server` to `nil`.

+### Useful functions

+These are the functions I've discovered and found useful personally.
+YMMV.

+#### Buffer text
+spacemacs/safe-erase-buffer
+spacemacs/safe-revert-buffer
+spacemacs/switch-to-scratch-buffer
+spacemacs/copy-whole-buffer-to-clipboard

+#### File management
+spacemacs/rename-current-buffer-file
+spacemacs/sudo-edit
+spacemacs/show-and-copy-buffer-filename

+#### Window navigation
+spacemacs/switch-to-minibuffer-window
+spacemacs/split-window-vertically-and-switch
+spacemacs/split-window-horizontally-and-switch

+#### Description
+spacemacs/describe-last-keys
+spacemacs/describe-system-info

+#### Text alignment
+spacemacs/align-repeat-ampersand
+spacemacs/align-repeat-left-paren
+spacemacs/align-repeat-right-paren
+spacemacs/align-repeat-comma
+spacemacs/align-repeat-decimal
+spacemacs/align-repeat-colon
+spacemacs/align-repeat-semicolon
+spacemacs/align-repeat-equal
+spacemacs/align-repeat-backslash
+spacemacs/align-repeat-math-oper
+spacemacs/align-repeat
+spacemacs/align-repeat-bar

+#### Text sorting and processing
+spacemacs/sort-lines-by-column
+spacemacs/sort-lines-by-column-reverse
+spacemacs/duplicate-line-or-region
+spacemacs/sort-lines
+spacemacs/sort-lines-reverse
+spacemacs/uniquify-lines
+spacemacs/count-words-analysis